syncfusion/maui-car-dashboard/README.md

 .NET Multi-platform App UI (.NET MAUI) apps can be written for the following platforms:

-* Android 5.0 (API 21) or higher.
-* iOS 11 or higher, using the latest release of Xcode.
-* macOS 10.15 or higher, using Mac Catalyst.
+* macOS 15.1 or higher, using Mac Catalyst.
 * Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/).

 ## Requirements to run the sample